What you'll learn

 A language generator has a single entry point: workspaceToCode.
 This function takes in a workspace and:

-Create your language generator
+Create the language generator

 import * as Blockly from 'blockly';